the yak is back

 Not on a Mac?
 The link above also has a browser-based demo you can try.
 The entire project is open-source on GitHub (MIT License).

-Pin the Tale on the Yak
+Pen the Tale on the Yak

-I covered who Bruce is yesterday, but I didn't know his full origin story until I started gathering notes for the post.
-The first thing I found was this twenty years ago Engadget post where Max Whirl from the original FCP development team explained the yak was a product of Final Cut Pro's grueling development.
+The first thing I found was this 20 year old Engadget post where Max Whirl from the original FCP development team explained the yak was a product of Final Cut Pro's grueling development.
 Lead developer Randy Ubillos and his team had been building the software since its days as KeyGrip at Macromedia, but the project was nearly shut down multiple times.
-During one particularly miserable schedule meeting, an engineer remarked "if we can't make that schedule, we might as well give up and go herd yaks."
-And thus, a yak was born.
+Ubillos himself is a legend in video software.
+Before building Final Cut Pro, he created Adobe Premiere and later spearheaded iMovie and Aperture at Apple.
+He also led the reinvention of Final Cut Pro X before retiring from Apple in 2015 after 20 years.

 In a 2005 Creative Cow forum thread, someone posted asking about a "cow eating grass on my desktop."
 The correction was swift and emphatic: "There is not now, nor has there ever been a COW eating grass related to FCP!!!!
 It's a YAK."

 The community treated Bruce with an almost superstitious reverence.
 In that same Creative COW thread, when someone asked how to summon the yak, one user warned it was "bad luck" to share the method publicly.
 Another cautioned that an editor who posted summoning instructions online subsequently ended up working at H&R Block.
+Here's to hoping I don't end up in green hell.

 Down the Yak Hole